rawii22/FreeCellGodot/README.md

 - **Touch Screen Compatible**: This game should work on touch screen devices.
 When a card is tapped, it will do the same thing as a right-click.
 Dragging works the same as dragging with the mouse.
 Buttons are visible on the screen to make Undo, Redo, and Replay easy to access.
 - **Save Data**: Statistics on games played are persistent.
 - **Easter Eggs**: 2023 is quite an interesting number...
+- **Custom Game**: Click on the "2023" next to my name when you open the settings screen to open the custom game screen.

 ## Shortcuts